-Licensed acupuncturists in Oregon must complete 2,500 to 3,500 hours of training, including 800-1,000 hours of supervised clinical education.
-This far exceeds the 20- 100 hours of training typically offered in dry needling courses for physical therapists.
+As an acupuncturist licensed in the state of Oregon, I was required to complete 2,500 to 3,500 hours of training, including 800-1,000 hours of supervised clinical education.
+This far exceeds the 20-100 hours of training typically offered in "dry needling" courses for physical therapists.
 This discrepancy has serious implications for patient safety.

-Numerous studies highlight increased risks of adverse events when dry needling is performed by inadequately trained providers:
+Numerous studies highlight increased risks of adverse events (AEs) when dry needling is performed by inadequately trained providers:

-36.7% of dry needling treatments resulted in adverse events, with 20 major complications such as pneumothorax and nerve injury.
-Major Complications were 1 per 1,024 TDN treatments, The average ratio of minor AE's for all respondents across all weeks was 0.53 or approximately one event for every two patients (Boyce et al., Int J Sports Ther, 2020).
+1) 36.7% of dry needling treatments resulted in AEs, with 20 major complications such as pneumothorax and nerve injury.
+Major Complications were 1 per 1,024 TDN treatments, The average ratio of minor AEs for all respondents across all weeks was

-A Polish study reported 3% pneumothorax, 14% nerve palsy, and 1% hospitalization (Majchrzycki et al., MDPI, 2022).

-Multiple case reports confirm life-threatening events, including bilateral pneumothorax and prolonged nerve damage (Sahin et al., JournalAgent, 2020; Western Journal of Emergency Medicine, 2013).
+- 0.53 or approximately one event for every two patients (Boyce et al., Int J Sports Ther, 2020). - 2) A Polish study reported 3% pneumothorax, 14% nerve palsy, and 1% hospitalization (Majchrzycki et al., MDPI, 2022). - 3) Multiple case reports confirm life-threatening events, including bilateral pneumothorax and prolonged nerve damage (S2ahin et al., JournalAgent, 2020; Western Journal of Emergency Medicine, 2013).